Asier Illarramendi: International career

-Illarramendi helped Spain reach the final of the 2007 FIFA U-17 World Cup, featuring in all games but one.
+Illarramendi helped Spain to reach the final of the 2007 FIFA U-17 World Cup, featuring in all games but one.
 He missed one of the penalties in the final shootout, which allowed Nigeria to lift the trophy.

-Illarramendi played 16 times for the under-21s, in two years.
+Illarramendi played 16 times for the under-21s in two years.
 He represented them at the 2013 UEFA European Championship in Israel, being first choice as the nation won the competition and being selected in the team of the tournament.

 Manager Julen Lopetegui first called up Illarramendi for the senior side in March 2017, ahead of a 2018 FIFA World Cup qualifier against Israel and a friendly with France.
-Additionally, he played for the Basque XI from 2013 onwards, scoring to open a 3–1 win over FIFA member Tunisia at the San Mamés Stadium on 30 December 2016.
+Additionally, he played for the Basque XI from 2013 onwards, opening a 3–1 win over FIFA member Tunisia at the San Mamés Stadium on 30 December 2016.

-Illarramendi made his debut for Spain on 7 June 2017, playing the full 90 minutes in a 2–2 friendly draw to Colombia in Murcia.
-He scored his first goal on 9 October of that year, netting the game's only in Israel for the World Cup qualifying campaign.
+Illarramendi made his debut for Spain on 7 June 2017, playing the full 90 minutes in a 2–2 friendly draw with Colombia in Murcia.
+He scored his first goal on 9 October that year, netting the game's only in Israel for the World Cup qualifying campaign.